dk/Net-MitDK/README.md

 Important: The authentication step proxies some requests and that doesn't go well with the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy.
-That's why if you try to start the authentication in a normal browser window, you will no be able to see the MitID login window, but get an error instead.
+That's why if you try to start the authentication in a normal browser window, you will not be able to see the MitID login window, but get an error instead.

-To sidestep that, the authentication must be done with browser security settings lowered.
-You may want to use a standalone instance of a browser to it doesn't mess with your main security settings.
+To sidestep that, the authentication must be done with some browser security settings lowered.
+You may want to use a standalone instance of a browser so it doesn't mess with your main security settings.

 * Chrome on Windows: create a folder f.ex `C:\chrome.nosec` and run